-In the previous article, we had learnt about the use of Abacus, representation of numbers on Abacus, clearing the Abacus, working from left to right and complementary numbers.
-In this article, we shall have introduction to the procedure of carrying out abacus sums involving addition of single digit and multiple digit numbers.
-In this article, Abacus addition means carrying out addition operation by use of Abacus.
+In the previous article, we had learnt about the use of Abacus, representation of numbers on Japanese Abacus, clearing the Abacus, working from left to right and complementary numbers.
+In this article, which is the first article on Abacus Maths, we shall have introduction to the procedure of carrying out abacus sums involving addition of single digit and multiple digit numbers.
+In subsequent articles we shall learn about subtraction, multiplication and division.
+Here, Abacus addition means carrying out addition operation by use of Abacus.

-We shall see how to carry out Abacus addition for the following cases:
+We shall see how to carry out addition problems for the following cases:

 - Case 1: Abacus addition of two single digit numbers whose sum is less than nine.